c-p-war/C867/README.md

 -  public void printByDegreeProgram(DegreeProgram degreeProgram) that prints out student information for a degree program specified by an enumerated type.

-<h3><b>F.  Demonstrate the program’s required functionality by adding a main() function in main.cpp, which will contain the required function calls to achieve the following results:</b></h3>
+### **F.  Demonstrate the program’s required functionality by adding a main() function in main.cpp, which will contain the required function calls to achieve the following results:**

 1. Print out to the screen, via your application, the course title, the programming language used, your WGU student ID, and your name.